jdegand/crud-app-local-store/README.md

 - The todo title disappears when updating / deleting.
 It would be preferrable to have it stay until either action completes.
 - The application is fully tested.
 Some tests are definitely not ideal, but I am working off limited documentation and few practical examples I can follow.
 - The TodoItemStore.vm$ observable is readonly so it is saved to a different variable in the todo-item component so you can override it in the todo item test.
 - Updating/Deleting tests have async problems.
-The callState is being updated so the html can't be queried.
+The callState is stuck on 'updating' or 'deleting'.
 Need to investigate more.
+- I re-wrote the tests in testing library when I submitted the pull request to the Angular Challenges Repo.
+You can see that pull request [here](https://github.com/tomalaforge/angular-challenges/pull/185).
 - The TodoItemStore was not initialized correctly.
 This didn't prevent the app from working because I used setState instead of patchState in the todo-item Input set method.
+- I looked into performance considerations.
+I think you could add ChangeDetectionStrategy.OnPush.
+I think adding a trackBy to the list would be the best optimization you could do.

 ## Need to change angular.json to suppress a commonjs warning caused by a dependency in the @ngneat/falso package